tweag/asterius/docs/rts-api.md

 way in `main`, or supply `--extra-root-symbol=Main_fact_closure` flag to `ahc-link` when compiling.

 The next step is locating the pointer of `fact`.
-The "asterius instance" type we mentioned before contains two "symbol map" fields: `staticsSymbolMap` maps static data symbols to linear memory absolute addresses, and `functionSymbolMap` maps function symbols to WebAssembly function table
+The "Asterius instance" type we mentioned before contains two "symbol map" fields: `staticsSymbolMap` maps static data symbols to linear memory absolute addresses, and `functionSymbolMap` maps function symbols to WebAssembly function table